Meadow’s quiet beauty. Quail’s clear whistle. Pheasant’s magnificent plumage. Set your sights.

 Pheasant Season: October–May • Bag Limit: No Limit • License: No License Required

 Chukar are some of the most commonly kept and bred game bird species.
-At Longmeadow, we raise chukar for both the recreation of our hunters and for their release—which helps sustain the resident chukar population.
 Our dedication to quality wildlife management cultivates a wonderful environment for both sportsmen and chukar alike.

 Chukar are primarily gray with a telltale black band from just below the neck, up to the eyes.
 Another distinguishing feature of the chukar is that they have several black bars on their flanks.
 The sexes are similar in most ways, but are easy to tell apart by the males’ larger size and smaller knobs on their legs.
 Chukar have also been known to hybridize with other members of the Alectoris genus.